Product binning: Testing

-Overclocking and core unlocking
+Overclocking, operating voltage and core unlocking

 Overclocking

 Overclocking is the increase of clock speed beyond the manufacturer's maximum rated clockspeed.
 Since manufacturers are only required to meet the minimum advertised specifications, the potential for overclocking of a product is not typically tested during the binning process.
 Therefore, it should not be assumed that higher-rated products will overclock better than lower-rated ones.

 The resulting variation in upper-limit overclocking potential between otherwise identical pieces of hardware results in what is known as the "silicon lottery" by computer hobbyists, where the peak stable clock speeds (typically of a CPU or GPU) are unknown until being tested after purchasing.

+Voltage binning

+Any given electrical device will consume the least power when it gets the minimum amount of current and voltage possible.
+As energy conservation is often a desired trait, individual chips that are stable at lower voltage and power levels are considered better bins.
+Voltage binning, unlike frequency binning, has a testing procedure that has irreversible effects on the test sample including electromigration, which limits the duration of such testing.

 Core unlocking

 Similar to frequency binning, products may also be binned based upon the number of cores which are enabled.
 As with overclocking, some chips may have more cores than marketed.
-It may be possible for the end user to enable these cores.
+In some products, it may be possible for the end user to enable these cores.